jansulejmani/iExpense/README.md

 # iExpense
-An expenses tracker app for iOS which details the name, the type (personal or business), and the amount of the expense.
+An expenses tracker app for iOS which details the name, type (personal or business), and the amount of the expense.